Mizari/scripts/README.md

 **demangler.py**
 Script for mass demangling function names.
 Allows for better control of what to skip.

+**detect_offsets.py**
+Will try to find integers in .data segment, that point to valid memory, and then make them pointers.
+It helps with analysis

 **fastclear.py**
 Script, that adds action (Ctrl-X instead of default Quit) for output window clearing.
 Works everywhere.